shanjng/song-recommendor/README.md

 ## Features
 - Immersive colors for Now Playing, Recommended Sections
-- Recommendation to what's currently playing
+- Recommendation baed on what is currently playing
-- Music Video Section (may or may not work cause Youtube's API has like no tolerance)
+- Music Video Section
 - View Playlists via Sidebar

 ## How to use it